smartcontractkit/documentation/docs/Data Provider Nodes/data-provider-nodes.md

 > 🚧 Using single provider data nodes on production networks
 >
-> When running a production application, be aware of the risks and implications of using a single data source for production networks; any error or omission in the provider's data may cause a potential negative impact on your application and its users.
+> When you run a production application, be aware of the risks and implications of using a single data source for production networks.
+Any error or omission in the provider's data might negatively impact your application and its users.

 # Data Provider Nodes List